melaniebrgr/learning-computer-science/09-science/02-antibody-format-editor/README.md

 ## Modules

-### Graphic

-A Graphic module is responsible for actually drawing the pixels.
-Anything capable of drawing pixels to canvas has a graphic component, for example, a Domain instance has a **graphic** module.
-Note that you'll want to extend the base Graphic class to create a Graphic object with custom drawing instructions, by defining a template draw method (`templateDraw`).

-### Domain

-An **domain** is the main building block of the abdraw canvas.
-It has a graphic component and a data component, for example a domain (VH), or a linker.

 ### Chain

 "A linked list is a sequences of nodes linked via pointers, which allow for efficient insertions and deletions without rearranging the entire sequence."

-## Patterns

-abdraw leverages several design patterns and datastructures:

-- [template method pattern](https://refactoring.guru/design-patterns/template-method): Graphic class and Graphic subclasses
-- [composite pattern](https://refactoring.guru/design-patterns/composite): drawing Domains in a Chain
-- linked list: Chain class
-- singleton: Canvas class
+### Entity

+An **entity** is the main building block of the abdraw canvas.
+It has a graphic module and an id A domain (VH), a linker, and a drug conjugate are examples of entities.

+### Graphic

+A graphic module is responsible for actually drawing the pixels.
+Anything capable of drawing pixels to canvas has a graphic component.
+For any new drawable, you'll want to extend the base graphic class to create a graphic subclass with custom drawing instructions.
+This is done by defining a template draw method, `templateDraw`.